aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

-If you initially activated the account with `agc account activate --bucket my-existing-bucket --vpc my-existing-vpc-id` and later invoked `agc account activate` then Amazon Genomics CLI will stop using the previous specified bucket, however the VPC will be recalled and re-used. *ALL* of the pre-existing S3 and VPC infrastructure will be retained and a new bucket will be created for use by Amazon Genomics CLI.
+If you initially activated the account with `agc account activate --bucket my-existing-bucket --vpc my-existing-vpc-id` and later invoked `agc account activate` then Amazon Genomics CLI will stop using the previous specified bucket, however the VPC will be recalled and re-used. *ALL* the pre-existing S3 and VPC infrastructure will be retained and a new bucket will be created for use by Amazon Genomics CLI.

 ### `deactivate`